HARIPRASHAAD-RA/MODULE-9/Matrix Operations-Matrix Subtraction.md

 # # ➖ Matrix Operations-Matrix Subtraction in Python

 ## 🎯 AIM:
-To write a Python program that reads two matrices from the user and performs matrix subtraction.
+To write a Python Program to subtract two matrices by reading the matrix from the user.

 ---